loyola-chicago-english/graduate-handbook/handbook.md

 For letter grades and their associated grade-point values, see the [Graduate School Academic Policies], under "Grades."

-Graduate students in the English Department are expected to maintain an average of not less than *B* (3.0).
+Graduate students must maintain a grade average of not less than *B* (3.00).
-Those who fail to meet this requirement may be dismissed.
+Students whose grade-point average falls below 3.00 are placed on academic probation.
+See [Graduate School Academic Policies], under "Probation and Dismissal."

-No more than two grades below *B* and no grades of *D* or *F* may be counted as fulfilling degree requirements.
+No more than two courses for which a student receives a final grade of *C+* or *C*, and no course for which a student receives a final grade of less than a *C*, may be applied toward the fulfillment of degree requirements.
 See the [Graduate School Academic Policies], under "Computation of Academic Grade Point Averages."

-Ph.D. students who find themselves receiving primarily *B*'s (or below) should consider whether pursuing a doctorate in English remains the most gainful use of their time.
+Ph.D. students should also see the section [Minimum GPA for Ph.D.
+Students](#minimum-gpa).

 ## Withdrawal from Courses